Cesar Azpilicueta has talked about his uncertain future at the club.

 Azpilcueta joined Chelsea in August 2012 – a week before his 24th birthday.

-The Chelsea captain has made 434 appearances for the Blues and will definitely go down as a club legend.
+The Chelsea captain has made 434 appearances for the Blues and will go down as a club legend.

 With his contract expiring next summer, what should Chelsea do regarding the future of their captain?

 Azpilicueta played his early seasons with the ‘Old Guard’ at Stamford Bridge – John Terry, Frank Lampard, Didier Drogba and many others.

 He embodies their fighting spirit and has been massively instrumental in instilling the same into the current squad.

 The 32-year-old still has plenty of top-flight football left in him.

 He is one of the hardest trainers at the club and renowned for taking care of his body.

 Azpilicueta is also an asset for any manager due to his ability to play in multiple positions across the backline.

 Chelsea should award their captain a new deal as soon as possible.

 - Chelsea vs Liverpool FA Cup Preview – Prediction, team news, line-ups